Asian houbara: Threats

 The Asian houbara was once nearly hunted to near-extinction in the Middle East by Arab falconers, hunters and poachers.
 It was considered great sport in colonial India, especially to hunt tiloor (the local name) from camel back.
 The bird would be approached in narrowing circles and on close approach the bustard would squat on the ground and conceal itself.
 The introduction of jeeps and guns however led to a drastic decline in the population of the species.
 Hunts in some parts of Pakistan have been organized for wealthy Arabs who purchase permits to hunt a limited number of birds but routinely exceed quotas.
 The meat of this bustard is considered in the Arab world to be an aphrodisiac and a diuretic according to another source.

 Rapid population declines of about 50% were seen in their breeding grounds in Kazakhstan between 1998 and 2002 and thought to be due to hunting, especially in their winter grounds.

-Annual declines over a ten-year period across Asia were estimated at around 27–30% in 2004.
+Annual declines over a ten-year period across Asia were estimated at 27–30% in 2004.
 The main threat to the Asian houbara is degradation of semi-desert habitat by the introduction of agriculture and by infrastructure development such as roads and electricity, which are responsible for increased mortality of birds.
 In addition, power line collisions are a significant and previously underreported threat along the Central Asian Flyway migration route in Uzbekistan.
 A 2024 conservation project conducted in the Abbas Abad Wildlife Refuge in central Iran found that installing brightly colored spirals diverters along a high-risk power line eliminated reported collisions with Asian Houbara over a one-year period.

 They also are at considerable risk during migration from heavy poaching as well as a lack of suitable habitats along their migration routes due to development.

 It is very sensitive to disturbance by humans and livestock when nesting.
 However, sheep grazing does not disturb the Asian Houbara's non-breeding habitats.